 Error loading media: File could not be performed

 “[This] led me to finish that real property values must top on the permanent sundown strip on the floor of these planets,” Loeb said.
 Indeed, different researchers have argued this perpetual “sunset strip”—the region between nighttime and day—will be the most probable spot to provide moderate weather conditions suitable for life.
-But biology might also nevertheless war due to the absence of positive physical and chemical tactics caused by planetary rotation and tides.
+But biology might also war due to the absence of positive physical and chemical tactics caused by planetary rotation and tides.

 It’s important to be aware that this paper hasn’t been thru peer assessment, meaning its ideas haven’t yet been vetted using the clinical community.
-At least one outside expert, astrobiologist Rocco Mancinelli at NASA’s Ames Research Center, thinks that the authors “hone in on some excellent points” concerning tides influencing planetary habitability.
+At least one outside expert, astrobiologist Rocco Mancinelli at NASA’s Ames Research Center, thinks the authors “hone in on some excellent points” concerning tides influencing planetary habitability.